 - 3 cloves of garlic, minced

-- 2 tablespoons of fresh chopped parsley; I used rosemary
+- 2 tablespoons of fresh chopped rosemary (you can also use parsley)

 - Fresh grated Parmesan cheese